beechfuzz/e2guardian-docker/README.md

 > Ensure any volume directories on the host are owned by the same user
 > you specify and any permissions issues will vanish like magic.

-Basically, if the UID/GID of the account that runs the E2Guardian daemon inside the container doesn't match the UID/GID of the account on the host that owns the volumes, then you may run into issues.   that doesn't have  `PUID` and `PGID` variables will change the UID and GID of the e2guardian user account inside the container.
+Basically, if the UID/GID of the account that runs the E2Guardian daemon inside the container doesn't match the UID/GID of the account on the host that owns the volumes, then you may run into issues.
+The  `PUID` and `PGID` variables fix that by changing the UID and GID of the e2guardian user account inside the container.
 The default in this container is  `PUID=1000`  and  `PGID=1000`.
-To find yours, use the  `id user`  command in your host.
+To find yours, run the  `id <user>`  command in your host.
 Example:

     $ id dockeruser
      uid=1011(dockeruser) gid=1011(dockeruser) groups=1011(dockeruser)

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE5NDM0OTAyMTgsNzE4MDU3ODYwXX0=
+eyJoaXN0b3J5IjpbLTYyMzQ1NjMxMiw3MTgwNTc4NjBdfQ==
 -->